King's Cross Central: Proposed development

+Awards

+London Planning Awards: The Granary Complex won the Mayor's Award for Planning Excellence in 2012.

+Royal Academy of Engineering: The engineering and design consultancy Arup won the Major Project Award for their contribution to the redevelopment of King’s Cross Central, in 2014.

+New London Architecture Awards: Winner of the masterplan and areas strategies category in 2014.

+AJ Architecture Awards: R7 by Morris+Company, in the northern quarter, won best workplace (10,000m² and over) in 2019.

+Royal Institute of British Architects: RIBA London Award 2024, RIBA National Award 2024 and shortlisted for the RIBA Stirling Prize 2024.

+Notable residents and businesses

+The artists Sir Antony Gormley and Vicken Parsons, Lady Gormley live in a converted gasholder in the area.

 It was reported in January 2013 that Google would be acquiring a million square feet within King's Cross Central.

 It was also reported in September 2014 that Havas, the Global communications group, will consolidate its existing twenty-four London offices into one new building at Three Pancras Square at Kings Cross Central.

+Universal Music Group moved from Kensington to Kings Cross Central in 2018, whilst AstraZeneca moved their headquarters to Kings Cross Central in 2022.

-A separate development, Kings Place, lies across the road on the East side of York Way.
+A separate development, Kings Place, lies across the road on the east side of York Way.
 Network Rail and The Guardian newspaper are based there.
 It also includes two art galleries and concert halls.